ibm-cloud-docs/activity-tracker/atracker/config_report.md

 You can validate your account configuration for {{site.data.keyword.atracker_full}} by generating a report of the {{site.data.keyword.atracker_full_notm}} resources using the {{site.data.keyword.atracker_full_notm}} CLI.
 {: shortdesc}

-This information applies only if you use {{site.data.keyword.atracker_full}} event routing.
+This information applies only if you use {{site.data.keyword.atracker_full}} Event Routing.
 {: important}

+The V1 API is deprecated.
+This CLI and API can only be used while using the {{site.data.keyword.atracker_full_notm}} V1 API.
+Once you have [migrated to the V2 API](/docs/activity-tracker?topic=activity-tracker-migrate-resources) this CLI and API can no longer be used.
+{: deprecated}

 ## Prereqs
 {: #route-report-prereqs}